Skip to content

 Top things to do in Ohrid: the heart of North Macedonia

-In this article I talk about some of the top things to do and to see in Ohrid, a beautiful village in North Macedonia.
+In this article, I talk about some of the top things to do and see in Ohrid, a beautiful village in North Macedonia.

 Ohrid the heart of Macedonia

-Before visiting North Macedonia I honestly didn’t know much about this country.
+Before visiting North Macedonia, I honestly didn’t know much about this country.
 So why did I choose to visit it?
-To be completely honest mainly because I found a very chip flight from Milan to Skopje.
+Mainly because I found a very cheap flight from Milan to Skopje.

 Why you should visit Ohrid

 In a few words, if you haven’t seen Ohrid, you haven’t seen North Macedonia.
-Ohrid is without any doubt one of the most beautiful places in the Balkans.
+Ohrid is undoubtedly one of the most beautiful places in the Balkans.

-This small city lies on the est side of the Lake Ohrid that belongs for one third to Albania and for two thirds to North Macedonia.
-It’s one of the oldest lakes in Europe and even though there are several villages nearby, the water is crystal clear, just like an alpine lake.
+This small city lies on the east side of Lake Ohrid, which belongs for one-third to Albania and for two-thirds to North Macedonia.
+It’s one of the oldest lakes in Europe, and even though several villages are nearby, the water is crystal clear, just like an alpine lake.
 This lake is also quite deep: about 300mt.

 lake ohrid

 It’s rare to find lakes like Ohrid.
-General Tito loved this place so much that he built the summer residence that you see in the picture.
+General Tito loved this place so much that he built the summer residence in the picture.

-Ohrid is also one of the few places in the world that have been declared both Natural and Cultural Heritage by UNESCO.
-This village is not only famous for the crystal clear water but also for the number of churches: in the past, there were 365 churches, one for every day of the year.
+Ohrid is also one of the few places declared Natural AND Cultural Heritage by UNESCO.
+This village is famous for the crystal clear water and the number of churches: in the past, there were 365 churches, one for every day of the year.
 No wonder this place was called the Jerusalem of the Balkans.
-For these reasons, in summer, lake Ohrid can be very crowded so, if you can, it’s much better to visit Ohrid during the low season.
+For these reasons, lake Ohrid can be very crowded in summer, so visiting during the low season is much better.

-The hotels are quite cheap in North Macedonia.
+The hotels are pretty cheap in North Macedonia.
 You can spend about 35€ per night (low season) on an apartment with a lake view.
 Find out some good deals on Booking.com or Trip.com.

-The food is cheap as well, and very delicious (I love the Kepap in North Macedonia).
+The food is also cheap and delicious (I love the Kepap in North Macedonia).

 Top things to do and see in Ohrid